 California's military leave laws and the Uniformed Services Employment and Reemployment Rights Act ("USERRA") ensure that employees are not adversely affected in their employment after taking leave for military service.
-Employees who serve in the military and are entitled to a military leave of absence without pay from the School under applicable laws should notify the Director of Human Resources regarding the need for military leave.
+Employees who serve in the military and are entitled to a military leave of absence without pay from the school under applicable laws should notify the Human Resources regarding the need for military leave.

-Please see the Director of Human Resources for more information regarding job reinstatement rights upon completion of military service.
+Please see the Human Resources Director for more information regarding job reinstatement rights upon completion of military service.